-Go Compare used this to great effect when running campaigns across South Wales.
+Go Compare used this to great effect when running car advertising campaigns across South Wales.

-The brand resonated with the local population due to the omni-channel messaging as part of countrywide campaign.
-This resulted in hundreds of thousands of impressions, hundreds of interactions and handfuls of people singing the infamous television jingle in the streets.
+The business resonated with the local population by combing their digital and ooh messaging as part of an integrated marketing campaign.
+The billboards reached hundreds of thousands of impressions, hundreds of interactions and handfuls of people singing the infamous television jingle in the streets.

-Imagery does the heavy lifting when it comes to creating a memorable advert.
+Imagery does the heavy lifting when it comes to the design of an effective ooh advert.

-The right imagery stirs emotions, inspires memories and can create an immediate response.
+The right image stirs emotions, inspires memories and can create an immediate response.

-Create strong imagery to convey your message, favour simplicity and avoid anything too subtle.
-By the time someone works out your meaning, the moment is gone.
+Create strong imagery to convey your message, favour simplicity but avoid anything too subtle in the designs.
+By the time your audience works out your meaning, the moment is gone.